Mohammed-Hssein/Mohammed-Hssein.github.io/README.md

 ## Machine learning algorithms
 * **ML algorithms with Scikit-learn** is a set of ML algorithms implemented with the ***Scikit-learn*** library.
 It contains many ***Supervised*** and ***Unsupervised*** learning algorihtms, such as **K-means, SVM, KNN, XGBoost, ...**.
 Check this collection [here](https://github.com/Mohammed-Hssein/mlAlgorithms)

+## Presentations
+* **Canonical Polyadic decomposition in machine learning** is a [presentation](mohammed-hssein.github.io/Supervised Learning for Non-Sequential Data with the Canonical Polyadic Decomposition.pdf) of the outstanding paper by Alexandros Haliassos, , Kriton Konstantinidis, and Danilo P. Mandic, ***Supervised Learning for Non-Sequential Data with the Canonical Polyadic Decomposition***, check it [here](https://arxiv.org/pdf/2001.10109.pdf)